khaosans/simple-server/README.md

 This simple service is an api that allows for the storage of a string which could be a url.
 This url is cached in the app once it's stored and is also saved to the persistent databse if one should exist.
 In addition to the local cache, the get is cache on the browser with a max-age of 10 seconds.

-This is a simple rest client that allows the storage of a url.

 ``curl -X POST http://localhost:8080/theapp/cache/<url_here>``

-This will store the url in both the local cache and the persistent database.

 It will spit out a uuid which you can then use to retrieve that value: